TypeScriptToLua/TypeScriptToLua.github.io/docs/functions-and-the-self-parameter.md

 takesCallback(myCallback); // Error: Unable to convert function with a 'this' parameter to function with no 'this'.
 To fix, wrap in an arrow function, or declare with 'this: void'.
 ```

-This throws an error because if takesCallback called myCallback, it would do so without passing an initial context parameter.
+This throws an error because if `takesCallback` called `myCallback`, it would do so without passing an initial context parameter.
 This can be easily fixed simply by wrapping the call in an arrow function.

 **Example**